The most important factor attorneys need to survive is having access to work.

 - A firm job in upstate New York is not a "flash in the pan" job that is likely to go away after a few years.
 Most jobs in large law firms pay what they do because of the fact that you have no future there.

-It is very difficult for attorneys to stay employed in large, mega law firms for an extended period of time.
+It is very difficult for attorneys to stay employed in large, mega law firms for an extended period.
 This is just how it works.
 They are well-oiled institutions that make a "deal with the devil" with young attorneys:

 "Come to work here now ... he, he, he … We will pay you a lot of money while you are young and have a lot to give.
 We will give you the benefit of association with a prestigious, well-thought of group of attorneys.
 We will push you as hard as we can.
 When we are done with you, we will ask you to leave …"